Items Detailed items Activities

 4-E. Protection of our members

-Culture Team collects reports and provides counseling (workplace harassment, sexual harassment, etc.)
+Report collection and counseling by the Culture Team (workplace harassment, sexual harassment, etc.)

-Employee harassment issues are addressed based on the company policy (Workplace sexual harassment/bullying prevention and response policy)
+Employee harassment issues are addressed based on the company policy (prevention and response to workplace sexual harassment/bullying)

-A formal investigation is conducted by Compliance Dept. The investigation results and review committee’s feedback is shared with internal directors
+Formal investigations are conducted by the Compliance Dept, with results and review committee’s feedback shared with internal directors

-After the review, discuss disciplinary actions and measures to prevent a recurrence if necessary (consultation with HR)
+After review, disciplinary actions and measures to prevent recurrence are discussed if necessary (consultation with HR)

-Report the final investigation results to management (Chairman)
+Final investigation results are reported to management (Chairman)

 2.20 Employee Mind Care

-Psychological counseling program to help employees address issues such as job and interpersonal stress, mental health, personal concerns, and addiction
+Psychological counseling program to help employees address issues such as job and interpersonal stress, mental health, personal concerns, addiction, etc.

-Outsourcing Mind Care program via a specialized organization with 280 centers nationwide
+Outsourced mind care program through a specialized organization with 280 centers nationwide

 2.21 Fair competition Unfair competition or anti-competitive